Azure-Samples/azure-ml-federated-learning/docs/tutorials/update-local-data-to-silo-storage-account.md

 ```
 az ml job create --file ./examples/cli-jobs/upload-local-data-to-silo-storage.yml --resource-group <your-workspace-resource-group> --workspace-name <your-workspace-name> --subscription <your-subscription-id>
 ```
 As long as you have provided the proper datastore and compute names corresponding to your silo, the job should succeed.
+You will see in the logs the list of files that were uploaded.